JunxuanBai/JunxuanBai.github.io/README.md

-## Junxuan Bai
+## Junxuan Bai&nbsp;(白隽瑄)

-I am a PhD student of Computer Science at Beihang University from 2015.
+I am currently a PhD student of Computer Science at Beihang University from 2015.
+I got BSc in Mathematics from Dalian Maritime University in 2012, MSc in Computer Science from Beihang University in 2015.
+In 2010, I got a second prize in Liaoning Province in CUMCM.
+In 2011, I took part in COMAP Interdisciplinary Contest in Modeling (MCM/ICM) and got a Honorable Mention.
+In 2014, I got Kwang-Hua scholarship in Beihang University.
 My interests include physically-based animation, shape deformation and virtual reality.

 Email: baijx6@163.com